Miserlou/NoDB/README.md

 **NoDB** is super easy to use!

-You simply make a NoDB object, point it to your bucket and tell it what field you want to index on.
+You simply make a NoDB object, point it to your bucket, and tell it what field you want to index on.

 ```python
 from nodb import NoDB